What is the Expression Problem?

 The Expression Problem is a new name for an old problem.
 The goal is to define a datatype by cases, where one can add new cases to the datatype and new functions over the datatype, without recompiling existing code, and while retaining static type safety (e.g., no casts).

 Fundamentally, it is a question of how expressive languages are when it comes to creating user-defined types.
-OOP languages make it easy for users to create new types but defining new operations is hard.
+OOP languages make it easy for users to create new types but hard to define new operations.
 Conversely, functional languages make it easy to define operations but hard to define new types.
 The goal is to express a design that allows extensibility in both dimensions.

 Defining the problem

-In Extensibility for the Masses, Oliveira and Cook state five requirements that a solution must satisfy:
+In Extensibility for the Masses, Oliveira and Cook state five requirements for potential solutions:

 Solutions to the problem

-As of today, there are a whole bunch of ways to solve the Expression Problem.
-Wikipedia suggests you try one of
+As of today, there are many ways to solve the Expression Problem.
+Wikipedia suggests you try

 Perhaps the simplest solution is monkey patching.
-In dynamic languages like Ruby, Python and JavaScript, you can override methods of an externally-defined object, so new code just yeets any existing code.
-The problem with this is that it breaks modularity, as now the behaviour of your program can subtly change each time you import a moduleInstead of being able to reason about your program locally, you have to consider the program as a whole to validate it..
+In dynamic languages like Ruby, Python and JavaScript, you can override methods of an externally-defined object, so new code just yeets out any existing code.
+The problem with this is that it breaks modularity, as now the behaviour of your program can subtly change each time you import a moduleInstead of being able to reason about your program locally, you have to consider the program holistically.
+This is a similar concern with aspect-oriented programming..

 In languages like Julia and Clojure, you can use multimethods to gain the flexibility required to solve the problem.
 However, the magic sauce is open methods, not multiple dispatch.
 A key part of any solution is retroactively implementing interfaces.